VinhNguyen0301/react-hook/README.md

    #### 7. Confirmation Page (not really completed)
 ### II.Using Demo UI video to view and visit UI
 ### Thank you your visit !!!
 Confirmation Page UI page is not completed .
 But it will be finish completely in the nearly future commit.
-Thanks for your waiting and patience.
+Thanks for your waiting and patience..

 @VinhNguyen